Islington pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Islington?

-On 25 June 2026, Grass is the dominant pollen source in Islington. alder, birch, hazel, cypress, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Islington. artemisia are also present but at lower levels. birch, hazel, cypress, willow, and alder are not currently active.

 When is pollen season in Islington?